 The Pensions Authority is a statutory body set up under the Pensions Act, 1990.
 The Authority regulates occupational pension schemes, trust RACs and Personal Retirement Savings Accounts (PRSAs) in Ireland.

-CPAS are the registered administrators for the Construction Workers Pension Scheme.
+CPAS is the registered administrator for the Construction Workers' Pension Scheme.